In most of the Bay Area there is a new shelter in place order in effect Monday December 7, 2020 through January 4, 2021.

 If you’re managing life at home with a K-12 student, here is a wonderful resource about how to prepare for extended school closings—and not lose your mind by giving students some space and some structure.
 Speaking as a work-from-home parent, I will refer to this article over and over again.

 8 fantastic educational resources for online learning, just in case you need them, parents.
-Tons more free distance learning programs (we cannot vouch for this list, it is hella long!)
+Tons more free distance learning programs to search and find.

 How to talk to your kids about Coronavirus & COVID-19